John B. Poindexter: Military service and aftermath

 — President Barack Obama, Oct 20, 2009.

 In 2002, he discovered through reading Keith W. Nolan's Into Cambodia that the decorations he had applied for on behalf of members of Alpha Troop had never been awarded.
 He resubmitted applications for award in 2003, but only 14 additional individual awards were made.
 To remedy this, he coordinated a team of a hundred volunteers to help obtain and compile evidence from both documentary and eyewitness sources, and self-published The Anonymous Battle (2004), an account based on his manuscript and the collected evidence.

 Because the time elapsed was significant, and consequently not all individual medal claims could be sufficiently substantiated, Poindexter sought award of a Presidential Unit Citation to provide recognition to all members of Alpha Troop.

 During his campaign for recognition, he obtained support from generals including Brigadier General John Bahnsen, the retired commander of the 11th Cavalry's 1st Squadron, as well as from Texas Senator John Cornyn, who submitted the dossier in 2004 to the then-Secretary of the Army.
 In late 2008, award of a Presidential Unit Citation was approved; this was unveiled in California (11th Cavalry being stationed at Fort Irwin) in September, 2009.
 On October 20, 2009, President Barack Obama presented attending Alpha Troop veterans with the Presidential Unit Citation at the White House.

 Philip Keith's 2012 Blackhorse Riders: A Desperate Last Stand, an Extraordinary Rescue Mission, and the Vietnam Battle America Forgot details the action and Poindexter's campaign for its recognition.

 Awards and decorations

 For his military service, Poindexter was awarded the Silver Star, the Soldier's Medal, two Bronze Stars, two Purple Hearts, the Air Medal, the Army Commendation Medal, and the Vietnam Cross of Gallantry with Silver Star.

 Career

 Business

 Poindexter joined Salomon Brothers as an investment banker in New York City in 1971 while completing his doctorate, and until 1985 worked in Venture Capital including a vice presidency at Smith Barney.
 In 1985, he founded J.B.
 Poindexter & Co., Inc., one of the world's largest manufacturer of commercial truck bodies.
 JB Poindexter & Co is a business enterprise that provides commercial automotive and manufacturing goods and services.
-The business units include Morgan Truck Group, Morgan Olson, Reading Truck, Truck Accessories Group, EFP Corporation, FederalEagle, MIC Group, Masterack, EAVX and Morgan Transit Corporation.
+The business units include Morgan Truck Group, Morgan Olson, Reading Truck, EFP Corporation, Pulse (formerly DBCM) and Masterack.
+Former companies include Truck Accessories Group (dba LEER), FederalEagle, MIC Group, and EAVX.